 Unfortunately, it’s easy to overspend when upgrading your uncomfortable concrete flooring.
-Prices start at $100 for DIY coatings, but it’s common to have professional epoxy flooring for a residential garage costing upwards of $3000.
+Prices start at $100 for DIY coatings.
+Still, it’s common to have professional epoxy flooring for a residential garage costing upwards of $3000.

 DIY epoxy coatings are a very low-cost option that looks great when applied.
 Professional applications can give you a custom look, but that can substantially increase costs.

 If you’re interested in whether you should epoxy your garage floor, check out my article, where I go into much more detail on the pros and cons.

 However, I know some people who used them as negotiating tools to get the offer they wanted.

 Garage cabinets increase your home’s overall storage space, a significant factor for potential buyers.

-Keep in mind this usually happens only with ‘showroom style’ cabinets which can cost several thousand dollars to purchase and install.
+Remember, this usually happens only with showroom style garage cabinets, which can cost several thousand dollars to purchase and install.

 Plastic garage cabinets will add additional storage.
 However, don’t expect these low-cost cabinets to add value to your home.

 Adding Insulation or Heating

 This is one of the more substantial projects I’ve done in my garage, and I’m thrilled with the results!

 Whether you plan to upgrade your garage or get a contractor to do this, consider insulating your garage walls and garage door.

 It will make your garage more comfortable and energy-efficient.
 Plus, it will allow you to add other upgrades like heating or air conditioning later.

 I wrote an article listing how much it cost me to insulate and drywall my garage, giving you an idea of the project’s total cost.

 Garage Organization Systems

 A place for everything and everything in its place.

 Everyone loves a clean, organized workspace.
-This is true whether you’re talking about wall-mounted storage for bikes, skis, golf clubs, lawn & garden tools, or even just properly storing your ladder in your garage.
+This is true whether you’re discussing wall-mounted storage for bikes, skis, golf clubs, lawn & garden tools, or even properly storing your ladder in your garage.